AI-Maker-Space/The-AI-Engineer-Challenge/docs/PLAN.md

 ## 2. Branding & Design

-- [ ] Design and add a cute cartoon cat logo (SVG/PNG) for the header and web icon.
+- [ ] Generate and add a simple SVG cartoon cat logo for the header and web icon.
 - [ ] Create a modern, responsive layout with TailwindCSS.
 - [ ] Implement a light/dark theme toggle (accessible via button or switch).
 - [ ] Ensure all UI components meet WCAG 2.2 accessibility standards (color contrast, keyboard navigation, ARIA labels, etc.).